moonycoin/moony/docs/use-cases/ecosystem.md

 Learn more about how Moony can be used in (DeFi).
 :::

-These examples demonstrate Moony’s flexibility without relying on any single application or feature set.
-Its future utility will emerge from open participation and the creativity of independent contributors.
-The Moony ecosystem is built to grow organically through composability, openness, and collective participation.
-Each new integration strengthens the network, reinforcing Moony’s identity as a decentralized public good designed to endure and thrive without centralized governance.
+These examples demonstrate Moony’s flexibility as a foundational layer, rather than a tool confined to a single application or vertical.
+Its long-term utility will be defined by open participation and the ingenuity of independent developers, communities, and platforms.
+Engineered for composability and permissionless integration, Moony’s ecosystem expands organically as new participants build on top of it.
+Each integration strengthens its position as a decentralized public good, resilient, adaptive, and free from centralized control.